ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 Bank Group is categorical variable so we did one hot encoding for these variables.

-We then use the stats model to find a summary of the linear regression model.
+We used stats model to find a summary of the linear regression.

 Adjusted_R2 was obtained as 0.792 which means 79 % of the variation of target column expense can be well explained by one of the predictor variables.

-Using Variance Inflation factor and stats model summary we removed those variable which were not significant or causing high multi-colinearity.
+Using Variance Inflation factor and stats model summary we removed those variable which were not significant or causing high multi collinearity.

 Final Output is presented below